corybrunson/bitriad/README.md

 ## Functionality

 The package implements several tools from the paper, most importantly
-* `triad_census_an`, which conducts a motif survey of affiliation network triads, understood to be triples of actor nodes and any events attended by at least two, and the results of which can be collapsed down to the incrementally more compact uniformity, structural, and simple censuses; and
+* `triad_census`, which conducts a motif survey of affiliation network triads, understood to be triples of actor nodes and any events attended by at least two, and the results of which can be collapsed down to the incrementally more compact uniformity, structural, and simple censuses; and
 * `triad_closure`, a shell for several measures of triad closure including the [Opsahl](http://toreopsahl.com/2011/12/21/article-triadic-closure-in-two-mode-networks-redefining-the-global-and-local-clustering-coefficients/), unconnected, completely connected, and exclusive clustering coefficients, including a shortcut to the [Watts-Strogatz](http://www.nature.com/nature/journal/v393/n6684/abs/393440a0.html) clustering coefficient of the unipartite projection onto actors.

 ## Datasets